-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 Marna Clarke/Marna Clarke

 This was the first image I made in 2010 when I decided to photograph myself.
-I wanted to see what I looked like, a photo that I could hold in my hand not a fleeting image in a mirror.
+I wanted to see what I looked like, a photo that I could hold in my hand, not a fleeting image in a mirror.
 I tried several gestures with each hand and with both hands.
 When I saw the results, I knew this was the one that expressed for me what it feels like to be a woman, the strength, compassion, resilience, and softness that have sustained me through the years. marnaclarke.com

 Marna Clarke/Marna Clarke

 How does one move through life with the scars of the past?
-When I was ten, my mother died unexpectedly from a heart attack.
+When I was 10, my mother died unexpectedly of a heart attack.
 I couldn’t understand where she went or when she would return.
 Just as I began to comprehend this loss, my father died.
 I was without support from my family and community.
 I was lost.
-“Without a Map” reimagines this time that’s deeply rooted in my memories.
+“Without a Map” reimagines this time that is deeply rooted in my memories.
 Visiting my childhood home, synagogue and family plot provided an entry into this personal retelling.
 Working with family photos, creating new images from my past and turning the camera on myself, I found the means to evoke, reinterpret and address unanswered questions born from early imprints that were buried long ago. guggenheimphotography.com

-“Ruby Red,” as part of the series Selfhood, depicts the search for a sense of independent identity crafted through outward appearance in relation to the female menstrual cycle.
-The visual contrast between the deep red and pure white of the image depicts the conflict between the traditional ideas of female sexuality perpetuated by society, and the need the woman feels to hide her vulnerability, shame, and pain behind the traditional tropes of female beauty: the hair.
+“Ruby Red,” as part of the series “Selfhood,” depicts the search for a sense of independent identity crafted through outward appearance in relation to the female menstrual cycle.
+The visual contrast between the deep red and pure white of the image depicts the conflict between the traditional ideas of female sexuality perpetuated by society, and the need the woman feels to hide her vulnerability, shame, and pain behind that traditional trope of female beauty: the hair.
 However, the image of the messed cloud of hair symbolises the inner processes of the female, namely the menstrual cycle, that are perceived as grotesque and thereby need to be contained within a shell of purity and unblemished beauty.
 Although deviating from the unnuanced standard beauty norms, symbolised by the prim and proper red ribbon, women’s fertility and sexuality goes so far beyond what can be expressed through the eyes, on the face, or through physical appearance, and the inner, maybe even repressed, beauty of the female body should also be celebrated. vickymartinphoto.co.uk

 In Sight is The Washington Post’s photography blog for visual narrative.
 This platform showcases compelling and diverse imagery from staff members and freelance photographers, news agencies and archives.
 If you are interested in submitting a story to In Sight, please complete this form.